COLUMN-Investors hit snooze button on U.S. debt alarm: James Saft

 It has also not escaped investors’ notice that although markets have been hit with varying intensity in both previous debt ceiling episodes, in 2011 and 2013, in both instances a deal was done and chaos averted.

-The agreement must still be approved by the House and Senate.
+Reports on Monday indicated that a tentative deal may be close, potentially setting up a Wednesday vote.
 The Treasury has warned the government will default if the ceiling isn’t raised by Nov.
-3, at which point the government may have as little as $30 billion on hand.
+3, at which point the government may have as little as $30 billion on hand, less than upcoming Social Security and debt interest payments.

-Based on past episodes, movements in financial markets surely will get larger as we approach Nov.
-3 should the new deal be scuttled or delayed.
+Based on past episodes, should a deal not materialize as we approach the date, movements in financial markets will get larger, though they are highly unlikely to be consistent with anything other than temporarily missing payments.

 Equities did fall sharply during the 2011 debt ceiling crisis, and were especially hit hard when Standard & Poor’s downgraded the U.S.’s credit rating.
 The stock market fell too in 2013, but by less, perhaps taking heart from 2011’s ultimate resolution.